turingschool-examples/black_thursday/DTR.md

 * Alex not available on Saturday, or Tue night.
 Dog requires attention periodically (~30min).
 * Aliya 4-5 Wed, hope for Friday chill.
 Prefer 8a-8p for work times.
 Sunday off (but flexible).
 * Leigh has several requirements; see Slack.
 Prefer finish 10p Mountain.
-    Tuesday the 13th: 6:30p-8:30p - can cancel this if need be Wednesday the 14th: 4:30p-5:30p
-    Thursday the 15th: 6:30p-8:30p - can cancel this if need be Friday the 16th: 4p-5p
-    Saturday the 17th: 8:30a-10:30a - can cancel this if need be Tuesday the 20th: 6:30p-8:30p - can cancel this if need be Wednesday the 21st: 4:30p-5:30p
+    Tuesday the 20th: 6:30p-8:30p - can cancel this if need be Wednesday the 21st: 4:30p-5:30p
 * Jamison 8:30-9:00a available.
 4:00-4:45; 5:30-6:00 off.